openwdl/wdl/SPEC.md

 WDL implementations are only required to support workflow execution, and not necessarily task execution, so a JSON input format for tasks is not specified.
 However, it is strongly suggested that if an implementation does support task execution, that it also supports this JSON input format for tasks.
 It is left to the discretion of the WDL implementation whether it is required to prefix the task input with the task name, i.e., `mytask.infile` vs. `infile`.

+### File/Directory Inputs

+It is up to the execution engine to resolve input files and directories and stage them into the execution environment.
+The execution engine is free to specify the values that are allowed for `File` and `Directory` parameters, but at a minimum it is required to support POSIX absolute file paths (e.g., `/path/to/file`).

+It is strongly recommended that input files and directories be specified as absolute paths to local files or as URLs.
+If relative paths are allowed, then it is suggested that they be resolved relative to the directory that contains the input JSON file (if a file is provided) or to the working directory in which the workflow is initially launched.

 ### Optional Inputs

 If a workflow has an optional input, its value may or may not be specified in the JSON input.
 It is also valid to explicitly set the value of an optional input to be undefined using JSON `null`.